core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 # Introduction

-The specification of YANG 1.1 data modelling language {{I-D.ietf-netmod-rfc6020bis}} defines only XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.
+The specification of the YANG 1.1 data modelling language {{I-D.ietf-netmod-rfc6020bis}} defines only an XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.

 A new set of encoding rules have been defined to allow the use of the same data models in environments based on the JavaScript Object Notation (JSON) Data Interchange Format {{RFC7159}}.
 This is accomplished in the JSON Encoding of Data Modeled with YANG specification {{I-D.ietf-netmod-yang-json}}.